-Making Movies Make Sense is illustrated with dozens of video clips and still images.
+Making Movies Make Sense is illustrated with dozens of specially shot video clips and still images.
 The DVD-ROM version also includes printable PDFs and unedited films for users to edit.

 Making Movies Make Sense is available as an interactive DVD-ROM for Mac and Windows, or as an iPad or Android tablet app.
 You can copy the resource from the DVD-ROM onto individual computers.
 Click here for system requirements.

 The price of the DVD-ROM version includes a school site licence so you can install and use it on all the computers on a single school site.

 Review of Making Movies Make Sense

 How do you go about teaching film-making in your English class?
 Many teachers of English and Drama (and indeed, some more querulous teachers of Media Studies) want to improve their teaching of texts and concepts by doing some digital video work, but often never get round to it.
 Either the technical know-how, or the equipment, or a combination of logistical factors, put them off.

 Making Movies Make Sense is an interactive resource designed to combat these kinds of fears.
 Targeted specifically at teachers working with KS2 and KS3 students, it is a really excellent resource that aims to guide both groups through the processes of film-making in a clear, user-friendly sort of way.
 Available in desktop (Mac and Windows), iPad and Android versions, the resource provides an easily navigable route through the process of making a short film with students, beginning with some basic principles of film and then moving on through pre-production, production and editing.